beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 This is an optional C feature that we'll talk about another time.

-## Type Specifiers
+## Storage-Class Specifiers

-Type specifiers are similar to type quantifiers.
+Storage-class specifiers are similar to type quantifiers.
 They give the compiler more information about the type of a variable.

 ### `auto`